 Etch the Marble if Needed

-For new stone without an existing polish, etch the surface with a mild muriatic acid solution to open the pores.
+For a new stone without an existing polish, etch the surface with a mild muriatic acid solution to open the pores.
 Rinse thoroughly afterwards.
 This prep step enhances sealer penetration.

 Apply Sealer Evenly

 Stir or shake the sealer container well.
-Apply using a paint roller, brush or dense foam applicator.
+Apply using a paint roller, brush, or dense foam applicator.
 Go with the grain in thin, even coats.
 Allow drying time in between according to product directions.

 Buff Entire Surface